 MOTHER'S TESTIMONY.
-Mrs. Ann Elizabeth Wallace, mother of Hannah Eva Wallace, then took the stand and narrated the incidents leading up to the employment of her daughter at the knitting works, and of the girl's staying at Mr. Spencer's home.
-Mrs. Wallace then stated that her suspicions were aroused on the morning of Aug.
-26, hast, upon laying aside clothes intended for the family wash.
-She came immediately to the city, accompanied by her brother, George Bertoch, had asked the girl whether she had been subjected to any wrongdoing and had received an affirmative reply. affirmative reply.
+Mrs. Ann Elizabeth Wallace, mother of Hannah Eva Wallace, then took the stand and narrated the incidents leading up to the employment of her daughter at the knitting works, and of the rirl's staying at Mr. Spencer's home.
+Mrs. Wallace then stated that home, Mrs. Wallace then stated that home, Mrs. Wallace then stated that homes, Mrs. Wallace then stated the state clothes intended for the family wash.
+She came immediately to the city, accompanied by her brother, George Bertoch, had asked the girl whether she had been subjected to any wrongdoing and had received an affirmative reply.
 The hearing of the case was resum-ed late this afternoon.